Summary (full details below):

 While the machine translation option, along with the post translation editing function, makes translations quick and efficient to produce, and leads to good quality translations, I still prefer to use the manual-, or self- translation option.

 The beauty of the self-translation option is that it doesn’t matter whether or not there’s a machine translation language available – you can translate any language at all.

 And, most importantly, you can incorporate local nuances and edit the message (e.g. refer to local landmarks) to make translations fully relevant to local visitors.

 This makes for a better connection with foreign language visitors, which will help to extend time-on-site and improve conversion rates.

 As soon as it’s activated, WPML analyses the pages and posts on your website, links each with a duplicate that needs to be translated and indicates the status of the translation.

-Clicking the ‘+’ sign takes you to a copy of the current page, enabling you to translate it paragraph by paragraph.
+Clicking the ‘+’ sign takes you to the translation page, enabling you to translate it paragraph by paragraph: